ifidefix/to/SPEC.md

 Excessive arguments may be safely ignored.

 ## list
-    to list [query]
+    to --list [query]
 Return the names of all directories *dir* such that:
-1. *dir* is a sub-directory of one of the directories in the settings file
+1. *dir* is one of the directories in the settings file
 2. The name of *dir* starts with *query*

 It is possible that some of the directories in the settings file are no longer valid (i.e. were deleted),